-When it comes to our Thanksgiving meal, we spend most of our time and energy planning the turkey, side dishes, and dessert.
-It seems to make sense until we actually have guests over, the smell of roasted turkey is filling the air, and there’s still two hours until meal time and everyone’s getting hangry.
+When it comes to our holiday meals, we spend most of our time and energy planning the entree, side dishes, and dessert.
+It seems to make sense until we actually have guests over, the smell of the roast is filling the air, and there’s still two hours until meal time and everyone’s getting hangry.
 The problem is doubled if old Uncle Doug decides to crack open the wine before dinner – empty stomachs and holiday libations just don’t mix.
 Luckily, Costco has the solution to all of our problems, and you won’t have to cook a thing: they brought back their cheese and fruit tray, just in time for the holidays, and each one is $6 off for a limited time.

 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 For a normal party we might try our hand at making a cheese tray like Giada De Laurentiis, but when we have so many other dishes to keep track of, convenience is the name of the game.